 Damage to landscaping on private land is a common problem throughout the northeastern United States.
 Economic losses associated with deer damage to landscaping plants have been estimated through studies in a number of northeastern states.
-Impact threshold definitions for socioeconomic resources and adjacent land use focus on landscaping depredation to neighboring lands and incidents of deervehicle collisions, and were defined as follows:
+Impact threshold definitions for socioeconomic resources and adjacent land use focus on landscaping depredation to neighboring lands and are defined as follows:

-Negligible No effects would occur, or the effects on neighboring landowners'

-ornamental plantings would be below or at the level of detection.
+Negligible No effects would occur, or the effects on neighboring landowners' ornamental plantings would be below or at the level of detection.

 Minor The effects on neighboring landowners' ornamental plantings would be small but detectable.
 The impact would be slight, but would not be detectable outside the neighboring lands and would affect only a few adjacent landowners.
-The risk for deer-vehicle collisions resulting in financial loss would be minimal.

 Moderate The effects on neighboring landowners' ornamental plantings would be readily apparent.
 Changes would be limited and confined locally, and they would affect more than a few landowners.
-The risk for deer-vehicle collisions resulting in financial loss would be elevated.

-Major The effects on neighboring landowners' ornamental plantings would be readily apparent.
+The effects on neighboring landowners' ornamental plantings would be readily apparent.
 Changes would be substantial and extend beyond the adjacent landowners to additional landowners.
-The risk for deer-vehicle collisions resulting in financial loss would be at the maximum level.